jorisros/pimcore-docker-compose/README.md

 # Pimcore docker compose

-This is a modification of the docker-compose of @dpfaffenbauer.
-It fits better for the project setup we normally do.
+This is a implementation of the provided docker image of Pimcore.
+It fits better for the project setup I normally do.

 Create a new project as followed.
 ```